Power Pole

 Harbor Freight 36411 Crimping Tool

 The Harbor Freight # 36411 Crimping Pliers work well for 1/8" O.D. closed barrel crimp terminals, like the Power Pole 15 amp contacts.
 Be sure to install the split in the contact to the half circle side of the tool and not the finger side.
 If the contact split is installed facing the tool finger, then the slit gets opened and looks ugly.
-You get a much nicer looking crimped contact when the finger presses on continuos contact metal.
+You get a much nicer looking crimped contact when the finger presses on continuous contact metal.
 This tool is for 15 Amp closed barrel contacts, not any of the open barrel contacts.

 AWG 18 stranded speaker wire (Radio Shack 278-567) works well with the 15 Amp contact # 1332.